-Some trees, through age, size, and rarity of planting or association with historical events achieve a higher level of importance than others on public and private land, and Council is committed to acknowledging and documenting their existence.
+Some canopy trees, through age, size, rarity of planting or association with historical events achieve a higher level of importance than others on public and private land, and Council is committed to acknowledging and documenting their existence because these trees are regarded as integral to Glen Eira's identity and in some cases also contribute to Melbourne as a whole.
+As such Council has developed the Glen Eira Classified Tree Register to ensure these trees are both documented, and their details made available to members of the public.

-Council is committed to protecting trees on the Classified Tree Register because these trees are regarded as integral to municipal identity and underlying land values.
-Recent research has confirmed that the tree canopy is gradually being eroded.
-Trees that are potentially eligible for inclusion on the Classified Tree Register are being lost due to land development, risk aversion, infrastructure and property maintenance, climate change, natural attrition, and pests and diseases.
+Research has confirmed that the tree canopy is gradually being eroded.
+Trees that are canopy trees are being lost due to land development, risk aversion, infrastructure and property maintenance, climate change, natural attrition, and pests and diseases.

-A proactive approach to protecting and enhancing trees that meet the Categories of Significance in Appendix 1 is needed to maintain the high levels of amenity and the character of Glen Eira's suburbs.
+A proactive approach to protecting and enhancing tree canopy is needed to maintain the high levels of amenity and the character of Glen Eira's suburbs.